mr-izu/assignments/noushique/aseena_assignment.md

 ---

+## **Introduction**

+A research report is a formal and structured presentation of the outcomes of a research study.
+It communicates the purpose, methods, findings, and conclusions of the research in a clear and systematic manner.
+The way a report is organised plays a crucial role in determining how effectively the information is conveyed to the reader.

+A well-organised report not only reflects the researcher’s understanding of the subject but also ensures clarity, coherence, and logical flow.
+Therefore, understanding the **organisation or structure** of a research report is essential for presenting research findings in a professional and meaningful way.

+---
 ## **Organisation of a Research Report**

 The organisation or structure of a research report refers to the systematic arrangement of its various parts in a logical and sequential manner after data collection and analysis.
 Proper organisation enables the researcher to present ideas clearly and effectively.